Powerlevel9k/powerlevel9k/README.md

 }
 ```

-the path shown would be `my-cool-project`.
+The path shown would be `my-cool-project`.
 If you navigate to `$HOME/projects/my-project/src`, then the path shown would be `my-cool-project/src`.
 Please note that this currently looks for `.git` directory to determine the root of the project.

 If you want to customize the directory separator, you could set:
 ```zsh